Michigan Agrees To Pay $600 Million To Flint Residents Over Water Debacle

 The preliminary agreement would resolve all lawsuits against the state related to the Flint water crisis.
 It is the result of more than 18 months of negotiations that began under U.S. District Court Judge Judith E. Levy.

-If the plaintiffs agree to the deal and it gets court approval, "it will likely be the largest settlement in the history of state of Michigan," Nessel said.
+If the plaintiffs agree to the deal and it gets court approval, "it will likely be the largest settlement in the history of the state of Michigan," Nessel said.
 She called it a "step forward in the healing process" for Flint.

 Laying out who might receive some of the money, the settlement summary states: